AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-patient-mhr-1-intro.md

 Blank cells in the above table indicate that the given element is absent from the resource.

 #### Boundaries and relationships
-Other attributes, ostensibly considered to be demographic in nature, are better represented in other resources rather than directly part of the Patient.
-These attributes may include:
-* a patient's biological sex - this is a testable observation about a biological property of a patient, and as such should be represented using an [AU Sex Assigned At Birth](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-sexassignedatbirth.html) profile. .
-* a patient's pregnancy status - this is a transient clinical statement better represented using the [Condition](http://hl7.org/fhir/condition.html) resource
-* various social determinants of health (such as housing status, employment status or socio-economic background) - these patient attributes are better tracked using a combination of other resources such as [Observation](http://hl7.org/fhir/observation.html), [Condition](http://hl7.org/fhir/condition.html) or [Flag](http://hl7.org/fhir/flag.html)

-Forthcoming work on these related attributes in collaboration with HL7 AU is expected to result in profiles published as part of [HL7 AU Base Implementation Guide](http://build.fhir.org/ig/hl7au/au-fhir-base/index.html).

 This profile is referenced by [TBD](StructureDefinition-dh-TBD-1.html), [TBD](StructureDefinition-dh-TBD-1.html), and